AndreaRe9/Flask1FA/README.md

-# Flask1FA
+# Flask2FA
-Simple Flask web application that implements One-Factor authentication
+This branch adds Two-Factor authentication to the Flask web application